TBeijen/tbnl-hugo/content/about/index.md

 +++

 ### The developer
 I'm a developer, working at [Sanoma Technology][1], and more specifically [NU.nl][2], the largest news site in the Netherlands.
-I do API design, Python, DevOps, AWS, Javascript, Ansible and tons of other buzzwords.
+I do API design, Python, DevOps, AWS, Javascript, PHP, Ansible and quite some other buzzwords.

 I studied [Industrial Design Engineering][3] so I'm comfortable with talking about UI and UX and care about pixels also.